9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Besides having a prime aurora watching location, you can also go snowshoeing, hiking, or cross-country skiing on trails that leave right from the hotel!

-Sorrisniva is quite simply an incredible Arctic hotel, and it even has its own on-site ice hotel.
-(Which we’ll talk about in the next section, as it’s listed separately!)
+Sorrisniva is quite simply an incredible hotel, and it even has its own on-site ice hotel.
+(Which we’ll talk about in the next section, as it’s listed and should be treated separately)

 These rooms also have a patio area where you can sit outside and see the aurora privately from your own terrace if you don’t mind the brisk night air!